Stormie spent her youth on the backs of ponies and horses, competing in her first horse show at two-years old.

 tournament victories, Stormie was a member of the winning Empire Polo team in the historic 1st USPA US Women's Open Polo Championship .

-coaching at the collegiate level as the Head Polo Coach for the University of Southern California's Men's and Women's polo teams.
+the Head Polo Coach for the University of Southern California's Men's and Women's polo teams.
 A job she excelled at for more than seven years.

 lessons and coaching polo teams for many years, Stormie was honored by the Robb Report as one of the top polo clinicians in the world.

 some time away from polo to raise her two daughters, Victoria and Elizabeth with her husband Mike.

 the equestrian world, she brought along a successful group of A-level hunter/jumper students at the Pebble Beach Equestrian Center.

 Stormie took a job with the newly formed Women's Championship Tournament (WCT) and working as the Director of Operations, helped it grow into the largest women's polo league in the world.